A review and Photo example of the MS-Optics H-DAGONAR 40mm f/6.3 .

 When used with the HASSELBLAD X2D via an X-M mount adapter, the focal length is equivalent to 32mm in 35mm format.
 For the 44 x 33mm sensor used in medium-format digital cameras, the shooting results showed only slightly noticeable vignetting, the peripheral resolution was also fully within the practical range, and it was confirmed that the image circle of the lens is wide.

-The X2D does not have a mechanical shutter and shoots with a sensor shutter.
-However, with a sensor shutter, rolling distortion can occur when shooting moving objects, so the Fujifilm GFX series, which has a mechanical shutter, is more practical to use.
+The X2D does not have a mechanical shutter and shoots with a sensor shutter, but with a sensor shutter, rolling distortion can occur when shooting moving subjects, so the Fujifilm GFX series, which has a mechanical shutter, is more practical to use.

 Specification and Competitor